-Elizabeth Oliver Lewis Whitaker Adams Professor of Accounting and Head of the Accounting Department
+Elizabeth Oliver Lewis Whitaker Adams Professor in Commerce and Head of the Accounting Department

 Ph.D., Texas A&M University (1992)

 Positive organizational scholarship related to performance evaluations, cross-cultural issues in accounting, and corporate social responsibility and sustainability.

 International and Domestic Financial Accounting, Writing and Research in Accounting, and Corporate Social Responsibility.